TechnicallyJoe/learn-golang/README.md

 ```

 #### Solo Tasks
-1. Add a condition to check if the age is between 13 and 19
+1. Add a condition to check if age is between 13 and 19
-2. Add a condituon to check if the age is above 21
+2. Add a condituon to check if age is above 19
+3. Add a condition to check if age is below 13
-3. Add a conditon to check whether or not the age is even or odd
+4. Add a conditon to check whether or not the age is even or odd

 ---